Community and Traditions

 IHC sponsors several events throughout the year to help strengthen community, and competition, amongst the Houses.
 These events range from Tug-of-War during Homecoming Weekend, to a campus-wide pajama party, to Quiz Bowl, to taking part in Summer Breeze each May.

 IHC meets every Tuesday evening at 6:00 pm in the private dining room in Baker Dining Commons.
 The IHC Executive Committee meets at 5:30 pm (before the general meeting).

 Housing Activities Resources Council (HARC)

 In Fall 2016, the Housing Activities Resource Council (HARC) merged with Inter-House Council (IHC).
 HARC is now known as the IHC Finance Committee.
 The purpose of HARC is to disburse funds to events that promote social interaction between residence halls.
 HARC was created by Housing & Residence Life to subsidize events involving two or more Houses from different residence halls.
 HARC board representatives are chosen from each Hall Council.
 HARC meets during the 3rd, 6th, & 9th Weeks of Fall & Winter Quarters, and during the 3rd, 5th, 7th Weeks of Spring Quarter, to hear, discuss, and vote on proposals for funding.
 Students planning events with opportunity for involvement from different residence halls are encouraged to apply for HARC funding.

 HARC proposals are submitted electronically.
 Students must apply for HARC funding at least two weeks before the date of the event.
 After the deadline, students who still wish to propose must receive consent from the President.

-Please visit the HARC website for more information and to review the HARC handbook.
+Please click below for the HARC Proposal Form, and to review the HARC handbook.